-A new hours based contract for a group of at least three family physicians.
+An hours based contract for a group of practicing full service family physicians.
 The contract template is available here.

 The contract is for full service family physicians with established patient panels who work together to provide community longitudinal care.